Life Is Peachy: Writing and recording

-Danny Hamilton (left) and Brian Welch (right).
-Hamilton filmed footage of Korn's inception from 1993 onward and the recording process for Life Is Peachy, which later appeared in the 1997 video Who Then Now?
+Danny Hamilton (left) and Brian Welch.
+Hamilton filmed footage of Korn's inception from 1993 onward and the recording process for Life Is Peachy, which later appeared in the 1997 video Who Then Now?.

 For the recording, Arvizu had set up one of his Mesa/Boogie "heads" (separate bass amplifiers) along with a single 4x10" bass speaker cabinet with the "horn miked".
 The bass sound heard on Life Is Peachy was "my miked amp", said Arvizu, adding that the "direct signal was all the way off".
 Arvizu used an Ibanez SR1305 Soundgear 5-string bass to record the entire album, as on 1994's Korn.
 An experienced slap bass player, he used tones and mastered various techniques, such as pulling up on four strings, unlike most bassists, to make his bass stand out.
 Arvizu invariably preferred to play his bass while looking through the isolation booth's glass facing his fellow musicians.
 Silveria achieved the high-pitched sound by using a 20" kick drum and a 3 1/2" piccolo snare.
 He finished tracking drums in five days.
 Davis' vocals were recorded in a slightly different configuration than on the debut album; thus, he was never alone, or the other band members were facing him.
 To achieve an unequivocal result when recording vocals in the isolation booth, Robinson urged Davis to put himself back in the context that inspired his lyrics or used physical force.
 Sixty to seventy percent of Davis' vocals on the album were captured on the first take.
 Welch recalled the spontaneity of Davis: "Once [Jonathan] did 'Twist,' it was, like, 'What in the hell was that?' ...
 And we were like, 'Let's open the record with that.
 And people will be like, 'What?
 What is this?'
 No one ever has done that.' ...
 We looked at [Jonathan after he had recorded his vocals].
 We were like, 'Who are you?
 Welch got to sing on "Lowrider" as a birthday present.